aeoliux/vinit/doc/linuxrc/networking.md

 types="eth0-static"
 ```

-If you manage to use the `dhcp` option, it is all for you.
+If you manage to use the `dhcp` option, it is all what you have to do.
 When you run `network` service, it will run dhcp client on that interface and network will be configured.
 Next sections are only for users, who want static network connection.

 #### `ifconfig`